fluid-project/infusion-docs/src/documents/tutorial-developerIntroduction/DeveloperIntroductionToInfusionFramework-Components.md

 Infusion's approach to component-based development emphasizes declarative configuration, loose coupling and flexible hierarchies.
 The framework manages component lifecycle and scoping and provides many supports to allow components to work in collaboration with one another.

-A new Infusion component grade ("grade" is the term used in Infusion for a sort of blueprint, in this case one that holds a component's default configuration) is defined using the `fluid.defaults` function and a very basic "Hello, World!" component might look like this:
+A new Infusion component grade is defined using the `fluid.defaults` function and a very basic "Hello, World!" component might look like this:

 <div class="infusion-docs-note">You can check out the [Live Example of the code below on CodePen](http://codepen.io/waharnum/pen/oBYvwx?editors=1111)</div>